Radsi-Jay/RadiantInferno/README.md

-Hi, I'm Todd Barton (aka RadiantInferno or Radsi)
+Hi, I'm Jade Barton (aka RadiantInferno or Radsi)
 I enjoy programming games, and am currently studing a Bachelor of Science in Games Development at UTS.

 <!---- 👋 Hi, I’m @RadiantInferno